ZJMV5/ZJMV5.github.io/_portfolio/portfolio-2.md

 > **Remark**: From the viewpoint of the signal model, this work can be viewed as an extension of the [previous study](https://zjmv5.github.io/portfolio/portfolio-1/), where the frequencies of the received  signals were assumed to be low.
 In this study, the frequencies were much higher and exhibited band-pass properties.
 Although the techniques developed in the previous study can also be applied to this scenario, their complexity is too high for implementation.
 To address this problem, we designed a novel mapping operator that greatly reduces the complexity of the algorithm and thus facilitates its implementation.

- The main ideas and results are presented in my Master’s thesis.
+ The main ideas and results were presented in my Master’s thesis.
 Recently, I have been adding more details and preparing to organize this work into a journal paper.